 New public charging points for electric cars and vans are currently being installed across Croydon, as part of the borough’s commitment to have 400 public charging points by 2022.

+'Destination' charging points, often near local shops and on busy local roads, are 'fast' at 7kW, needing 2-4 hours charging or 22kW, typically used for an hour.
 The first 8 new Source London charging points have been installed with 7kW chargers on Edridge Road and Tavistock Road and a 22kW charging point on Colson Road.
+A further 2 dozen are due in autumn 2019.
 In potentially popular locations Blue Point London will install one or two charging points, and prepare the ground to add more as needed.

-Rapid (50kW) charging points are being installed by Transport for London on the main Red Routes, including London Road and Thornton Road in Thornton Heath, and Godstone Road in Kenley.
+On main roads such as the Red Route network TfL have installed rapid charging points.
+These 50kW chargers take 20-40 minutes depending on the car and level of charge.
+You will find them on London Road and Thornton Road in Thornton Heath, and Godstone Road in Kenley.
 Look out for others in Purley and Shirley during 2019.

-Locations are chosen following approaches by residents or businesses or as part of a Planning Application agreement, and are designed to help deliver a borough-wide network of charging points as well as support zero and low emission transport initiatives including improved public transport, car clubs and cycle routes and cycle parking (for secure cycle parking on your road, please email email@example.com).
+Public locations are chosen following approaches by residents or businesses or as part of a Planning Application agreement, and are designed to deliver a borough-wide network of charging points as well as support zero and low emission transport initiatives including improved public transport, car clubs and cycle routes and cycle parking (for secure cycle parking on your road, please email firstname.lastname@example.org).

 "We are installing these charging points at locations where we know there is demand, and as part of ambitious plans to promote wider use of electric vehicles.